Henry Lascelles, 6th Earl of Harewood

-Henry George Charles Lascelles, 6th Earl of Harewood (9 September 1882 – 24 May 1947) was a British soldier and peer.
-He was the husband of Mary, Princess Royal, and thus a son-in-law of George V and Queen Mary and a brother-in-law to Edward VIII and George VI.
+Henry George Charles Lascelles, 6th Earl of Harewood (9 September 1882 – 24 May 1947), known by the courtesy title of Viscount Lascelles until 1929, was a British soldier and peer.
+He was the husband of Mary, Princess Royal, and thus a son-in-law of King George V and Queen Mary and a brother-in-law to kings Edward VIII and George VI.

 Early life and marriage

 Lascelles was the son of Henry Lascelles, 5th Earl of Harewood, and Lady Florence Bridgeman, daughter of Orlando Bridgeman, 3rd Earl of Bradford.
 He was born at the London home of his maternal grandfather, 43 Belgrave Square.

+Inheritance and wealth

+In 1916, the vast fortune of his great uncle, the 2nd Marquess of Clanricarde, devolved upon Lascelles.
+In a letter to his mother, dated 20 April 1916, Lascelles estimated that the gross value of his inheritance from Lord Clanricarde at £2,750,000, with a net value closer to £2,000,000 after the payment of £200,000 in estate tax and other expenses.
+From this, he anticipated that he would enjoy an annual income of £80,000, from which he would pay approximately £34,000 in income tax; privately, he expressed his disappointment that a fortune of nearly £3,000,000 would be reduced by taxation to a net annual income of £46,000.